-Typical remote customer support models rely on phone usage, especially in call centres.
+Typical remote customer support models rely on a telephone call, especially in call centres.
 But this type of support is based on an oral language.
-In the current model, agents and clients use words to communicate visual information and mechanical actions.
-Too often, it results in mutual frustration leading to failure.
+Agents and clients use words to communicate visual information and mechanical actions.
+Too often, the understanding difficulties result in mutual frustration leading to failure.

 The added value of showing rather than saying

 Visual communication uses intuitive gestures such as showing and pointing.
 Video-conferencing is great for contact centres because it allows agents and customers to communicate information faster and to avoid wrong diagnostics or manipulation.